Electrostatic Disinfecting Sprayers: Frequently Asked Questions

 What is an electrostatic sprayer?

 Electrostatic sprayers are the newest tools in the cleaning industry, used to disinfect surfaces with electrically charged particles for even, complete disinfecting coverage.
-To the untrained eye, these just look like “spray guns” but in fact, they're advanced disinfection technology based on innovations going back more than 50 years.
-They’re also available as a backpack sprayer for more square foot coverage.
+To the untrained eye, these just look like “spray guns” but in fact, they're advanced disinfection and electrostatic cleaning technology based on innovations going back more than 50 years.
+They’re also available as backpack sprayers for more square foot coverage.

 What is electrostatic disinfecting?